 University of the Cumberlands offers its Bert T. Combs (BTC) Scholarship to all Kentucky residents who qualify.
 The grant makes up the difference between federal, state, KEES, and merit monies.

 “We work with all of our students that qualify to ensure they have the most complete financial aid package possible,” said Larry Rector, director of financial aid at Cumberlands.
-“The BTC Scholarship is something we offer to students that can really make the difference in their financial award.
+“The BTC Scholarship is something we offer to students that can really make a difference in their financial award.
 It can set UC apart from other institutions in their award packages.”

 To qualify for the Bert T. Combs Scholarship, students must have an ACT score of 18 or higher; a cumulative high school GPA of at least 2.75; apply for and receive the Federal Pell Grant, the KTG and CAP grants, and the KEES; have an Expected Family Contribution (EFC) of $2,000 or less; and be a Kentucky resident.